cusoiv/genome_sweeps/metagenome_clonal_frame/README.md

 02_db_analysis_r2.R applies the 5X rule towards the results to find metagenome-isolate based sweeps

 03_run_instrain_cf_compare.sh confirms all the metagenome-isolate sweeps with pairwise distances

+04_db_analysis_part2.Rmd is the figure generating file for Figure 1, and Extended Figures 4 and 5.